txdat/notes/obsidian/engineering/system design/topics/network essentials.md

 -> realtime push notification relies on HTTP, but is expensive to maintain connection
 - allow server to stream many messages over time in a single response

-=> if microsevices and performant API, then RPC, else REST
+=> if microservices and performant API, then RPC, else REST
 # websocket - high frequency, persistent, real time bidirectional communication
 - websockets provide a persistent, tcp-style connection between client and server -> real-time bidirectional communication
 - server and client push data to each other without being prompted by a new request